codegallivant/script-caster/README.md

 It is not necassary to execute non-uniform operations altogether simulataneously, since they have a short timespan.
 Therefore Non-Uniform operations are executed one by one.

 #### THE OPERATIONS DICTIONARY
-That aside, `modules/operations.py` contains a dictionary dataset called 'operations'. 'operations' consists of uniform and non-uniform subsets which then contain subsets of names of parameters.
+That aside, `user_scripts/user_scripts.py` contains a dictionary dataset called 'operations'. 'operations' consists of uniform and non-uniform subsets which then contain subsets of names of parameters.
 It is necassary that these names remain the same as the parameters in Exterior.
 All code wished to be executed for these parameters must be placed within its respective parameter subset in the operations dictionary.<br>
 If you wish to execute it when the parameter is True, place it within the True subset of the parameter's subset.
 The same goes for False.
 That's all you need to do to create a new operation.

 <br>

-### 2. `trigger.py`
+### 2. `main.py`
-**`trigger.py` can be called the main file, or the activator of the entire program.** `trigger.py` is responsible for executing uniform operations and calling `conexec.py`, which handles non-uniform operations.
+**`main.py` can be called the main file, or the activator of the entire program.** `main.py` is responsible for executing uniform operations and calling `conexec.py`, which handles non-uniform operations.

 <br>

 ### 3. `conexec.py`
 `conexec.py` handles non-uniform operations, as stated before.
-For testing purposes, `conexec.py` is separated from `trigger.py`.
+For testing purposes, `conexec.py` is separated from `main.py`.
 Hence, `conexec.py` can be run independently and execute non-uniform operations one by one.

 <br>

-### 4. `common.py`
+### 4. `src/common.py`
-`common.py` imports modules for `trigger.py` and `conexec.py`.
-All modules to be imported (Be it pip or other) in these files must be imported through `common.py` .
+`common.py` imports modules for `main.py` and `conexec.py`.
+All modules to be imported (Be it pip or local) in these files must be imported through `src/common.py` .

 <br>

-### 5. `modules/connection.py`
+### 5. `ggl_api/exterior_connection.py`
-`modules/connection.py` holds functions that help establishing connection with the Exterior spreadsheet.
+`ggl_api/connection.py` holds functions that help establishing connection with the Exterior spreadsheet.

 <br>

-### 6. `modules/gprocesses.py`
+### 6. `ggl_api/gdprocesses.py`
-`modules/gprocesses.py` holds functions that help easily upload/download files or folders to/from Google Drive.
+`ggl_api/gdprocesses.py` holds functions that help easily upload/download files or folders to/from Google Drive.

 <br>
 <br>